gh0x0st/Invoke-PSObfuscation/readme.md

 ## Supported Payloads

 When I was building out this tool, I was focusing on the reverse shell payload below, which is also how I tested out the compatibility of the generators.

-_09/01/2021 Update: I am building a new version with two modes, ReverseShell and AdvancedPayload.
-The current script is built for ReverseShell but I am building out a new version to support more advanced payloads, such as the PowerShell exploits for CVE-2021-34527._
+However, I am building an upgraded version of this tool to support more advanced payloads, such as the PowerShell exploit for CVE-2021-34527.

 ### Reverse Shell One-Liner